moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

 2.2 Examine the code
 ~~~~~~~~~~~~~~~~~~~~

-The headers included at the top are just some standard C++ headers and the header for ROS and MoveIt that we will use later.
+The headers included at the top are just some standard C++ headers and the headers for ROS and MoveIt that we will use later.

 After that, we have the normal call to initialize rclcpp, and then we create our Node.